43 Wedding Prelude Songs to Kickstart Your Ceremony

 "The Theme from 'The Search for Everything'" by John Mayer

-The instrumental theme from Mayer’s latest album, “The Search for Everything,” doesn’t include any words, just 1 minute and 53 seconds of musical perfection.
+The instrumental theme from Mayer’s 2017 album, “The Search for Everything,” doesn’t include any words, just 1 minute and 53 seconds of musical perfection.
 It’s rumored that he wrote this song while camping in Joshua Tree National Park, and we can definitely envision it being played at an outdoor bohemian-style wedding.

 "Real Love" by The Beatles